 If individuals continually fail these random drug screens, it will not only lead to a decrease or potential elimination of parental rights, it can also lead to additional legal problems.
 Addicted parents who are found to be under the influence of illegal substances may be forcibly returned to treatment, but they may also face time in prison.

 Child Custody Outcomes When Both Parents Struggle With Addiction

 In cases where neither parent is deemed fit to care for children, the court applies the standard of what is best for the children and their overall well-being.
 Interpretations of this standard can vary widely between states, courts and judges.

 When both parents suffer from an addiction, the length and severity of their conditions are still taken into account.
 While it is possible for one of them to be granted custody, sometimes child custody is given to a third party.
-If one parent is struggling with addiction and the other is suspected of child abuse or neglect, the addicted parent often loses custody first, but not always.
+If one parent is struggling with addiction and the other is suspected of child abuse or neglect, although not always, the addicted parent often loses custody first.

 Finding Inpatient Drug And Alcohol Treatment For Parents